 Superior reports three distinct segments: the United States Retail Propane Distribution ("U.S. Propane"), Canadian Retail Propane Distribution ("Canadian Propane") and North American Wholesale Propane Distribution ("Wholesale Propane").
-The reportable segments differ from disclosures in prior periods and more closely aligns with how the Chief Operating Decision Maker, Superior's President and Chief Executive Officer manages the business and evaluates the business performance following the acquisition of Kiva Energy Inc. ("Kiva") see Note 5.
+The reportable segments differ from disclosures in prior periods and more closely aligns with how the Chief Operating Decision Maker, Superior's President and Chief Executive Officer, manages the business and evaluates the business performance following the acquisition of Kiva Energy Inc. ("Kiva"), see Note 5.
 As a result of the change, the Wholesale Propane segment, previously included in Canadian Propane, was separated as its own reporting segment.
 Prior period results and disclosures have been conformed to reflect Superior's existing reportable segments.
 The U.S. Propane segment distributes propane gas and liquid fuels primarily in the Eastern United States, as well as the Midwest and California to retail customers, including residential and commercial customers.
 The Canadian Propane segment distributes propane gas and liquid fuels across Canada to retail customers, including residential and commercial customers.
-The Wholesale Propane segment supplies the majority of the propane gas for the Canadian Propane business, a portion of the propane gas for the U.S. Propane business and also supplies propane and other natural gas liquids to third-party wholesale customers in Canada and the U.S.
+The Wholesale Propane segment consists of Superior Gas Liquids, United Liquid Gas Company, Inc., Sheldon United Terminals, LLC and Kiva.
+The Wholesale Propane segment supplies the majority of the propane gas for the Canadian Propane business, a portion of the propane gas for the U.S. Propane business and also supplies propane and other natural gas liquids to third-party wholesale customers in Canada and the United States ("U.S.").